ts756632/8_Week_SQL_Challenge/Digital Analysis.md

 **3. What is the unique number of visits by all users per month?**

  Step 1: use the "events" table because we want to know the number of visits. <br>
- Step 2: use the To_CHAR function to transform date type into 'YYYY-MM'. <br>
+ Step 2: use the To_CHAR function to transform date type into 'YYYY-MM.' <br>
  Step 3: use the COUNT and GROUP BY function to calculate unique number of visits by all users per month.<br>
  Step 4: use the ORDER BY function to have a clear view with the order of month.<br>